hybrid events: changes in how businesses communicate

 At the start of 2020, I was excited to be planning our second year as Dotted Lines Events, with some incredible events in the pipeline.
 In March, everything came to a halt as the world started to comprehend the COVID-19 impact.
 Businesses quickly adapted ways of working to ensure their survival.
 People stopped travelling, and one of the saddest things for me was that we all stopped seeing each other.

 Yet with our inner urge to be social creatures, technology went boom, and before you knew it, we were all on Zoom, Microsoft Teams, or any other platform we could get our hands on to ensure we kept in contact with the outside world.

-Virtual events ARE NOTHING NEW
+HYBRID events ARE NOTHING NEW

 Event professionals were live streaming events long before the pandemic.
 But this year, they are playing an instrumental part in how businesses communicate with employees.
 We’ve seen increased demand for virtual/hybrid events, and the evolution of technology platforms and solutions to deliver successful and engaging events online.

 So, we haven't witnessed the standard company conference with employees flocking from across the country to meet in one place for a two-day event and awards dinner.

 What we have seen are the same speakers who were initially planned for events, delivering their content.
 And without the cost of travel or geographical barriers (you can join a virtual/hybrid event from anywhere in the world), we’ve engaged larger event audiences online, ensuring consistent messages across businesses.

 But human interaction and engagement are still missing.
 Virtual events don’t allow for the networking opportunities you gain with live events.
 And, they can limit the interaction with your audience, and discussions that people get so much from when they can share ideas.

 A hybrid event in practice